sandra-calvo/pets-ai/README.md

 ## Use Case

 Have you ever had an annoying neighbour that complains about your dog barking when you are not at home?
-With this lab you will be able to prove to you neighbour that is not your dog who barks! :smiley:
+With this lab you will be able to prove to you neighbour that it's not your dog who barks! :smiley:

 In this lab, you'll learn to create basic machine learning models that you train to recognize the sounds of dogs and cats.
 You'll also integrate visual recognition to identify images of these animals.
 You'll build a basic user interface in Node-RED that shows the results of the predictions for both sound and images.